-Travel writers, photojournalists, reporters, etc. are welcome at MSHP free of charge if they are producing a news or feature story about MSHP and they agree to send a finished product to the Marketing Manager.
+Travel writers, photojournalists, reporters, etc. are welcome at MSHP free of charge if they are producing a news or feature story about MSHP and they agree to send a finished product to the Chief of Marketing.

 We welcome the opportunity to spread MSHP’s mission to broad audiences around the world through all forms of media.
-We have worked with national networks from BBC to NBC, national cable, major U.S. and international daily newspapers, popular mainstream magazines, syndicated papers, public radio, and much more.
+We have worked with national networks from BBC to NBC, national cable, major U.S. and international daily newspapers, popular mainstream magazines, syndicated papers, public radio, respected online resources, and much more.

-If the Marketing Manager finds that a pre-scheduled media visit becomes more involved than a brief, reporter/photographer news or feature story, then these guidelines will be enforced and must be adhered to.
+If the Chief of Marketing finds that a pre-scheduled media visit becomes more involved than a brief, reporter/photographer news or feature story, then these guidelines will be enforced and must be adhered to.
 One example of such a project is a commercial “documentary” that will eventually be sold for profit.

 Prior to granting permission to use the property, MSHP requires an advance written description of the proposed project.
-This requirement can be waved by the Marketing Manager.
+This requirement can be waved by the Chief of Marketing.
 MSHP reserves the right to require and review a script by MSHP historians and curators to ensure accuracy.

 Creation of stock photography of MSHP is not permitted.